Joseph Gordon-Levitt: Early life

 Joseph Leonard Gordon-Levitt was born on February 17, 1981, in Los Angeles, California, and was raised in the Sherman Oaks neighborhood.
-He is Ashkenazi Jewish, from a family that is "not strictly religious" and his parents were among the founders of the Progressive Jewish Alliance.
-Gordon-Levitt's father, Dennis Levitt, was once the news director for the Pacifica Radio station, KPFK-FM.
+He has stated that he is of "100% Ashkenazi Jewish" descent, from a family that is "not strictly religious".
+His parents were among the founders of the Progressive Jewish Alliance.
+Gordon-Levitt's father, Dennis Levitt, was once the news director for the Pacifica Radio station KPFK-FM.
 His mother, Jane Gordon, ran for the United States Congress in California during the 1970s for the Peace and Freedom Party; she met Dennis Levitt while she was working as the program guide editor for KPFK-FM.
 Gordon-Levitt's maternal grandfather, Michael Gordon (1909–1993), was a Hollywood film director.
 Gordon-Levitt had an older brother, Dan, a photographer and fire spinner who died in 2010 at the age of 36.
 Gordon-Levitt attended Van Nuys High School and graduated in 1999.

 Career

 Early acting work

 Gordon-Levitt joined a musical theater group at the age of four and played the Scarecrow in a production of The Wizard of Oz.
 Subsequently, he was approached by an agent and began appearing on television and in commercials for Sunny Jim peanut butter, Cocoa Puffs, Pop-Tarts, and Kinney Shoes.